 2. Create 3 playlists called Pl.1, Pl.2 and Pl.3 with songs in them.
 Like above same name bla bla bla

-3. The Musicplayer on the Raspberry pi won't use some signs and letters so I downloaded a renamer (I used Ant renamer) that renamed the songs in 8 random numbers so you should do that too
+3. The Musicplayer on the Raspberry pi won't use some signs and letters so I would suggest downloading a renamer (I used Ant renamer) that renames the songs in 8 random numbers

 4. Add the scripts and songs in the Playlist folders